scitronboy/scitronboy/README.md

 Hey.
-This is my old username.
+This is my old account.
 Please [click here to find my new account](https://bweb.app/gh).

 #